hackclub/some-assembly-required/README.md

 Accessing your RAM is kind of like accessing a large mailbox at the post office.
 Each piece of data has an “address”, or a mailbox number, where you can grab the contents out of it.
 You can clear out those contents, and then store new pieces of mail there.

 Our pieces of mail in the CPU are bytes.
 Bytes get stored in RAM in the form of electricity.
 Because it’s stored as electricity, when your computer turns off and no more electricity is traveling to it, all of the things stored in your RAM get cleared out!
 It’s like if every night when your post office closed, all of the mail was thrown out.
 Eep!
-That’s why it’s short term memory - let’s not store anything important in there, lest it be thrown away!
+That’s why it’s short term memory - let’s make sure to store important things in the hard drive or somewhere else, lest it be thrown away!

 You have a good amount of space at the post office to store your things - enough to hold entire packages!
 But, visiting the post office and carrying mail around can be slow and cumbersome.
 So, for quicker smaller storage, we have a set of tiny mailboxes outside the post office that can just hold letters.
 Those are our registers.

-Registers are where the CPU can store small amounts of data so that it can keep interacting with that data.
-The only data it can store is numbers.
+Registers are where the CPU can store numbers so that it can keep interacting with them.
 For example, let’s say we need to add two numbers together.
 First, the CPU retrieves the first number it needs for the equation.
 Since the CPU can really only do one thing at a time, it needs to put this number down in order to grab the next number.
 So it stores this first number into a register for the time being.
 Next, the CPU grabs the second number in the equation.
 The CPU now has all the information it needs to add the two numbers together.
 It goes ahead and executes the adding instruction, passing that new number along, and then moves on to the next instruction it’s given.

 A nice thing about registers is that processors have a few of them, each one being available for different purposes.
 Some of them are directly accessible by you for setting values and reading values through assembly instructions, but some are used internally and can’t be directly accessed.